AmyAssist/Amy/README.md

 #### Using the console to give Amy commands
+There are commands which can be typed into the console that do not trigger any plugin actions.
+An example would be `?list`.
+This command lists all of the possible commands that you can give Amy.

-It is possible to give Amy commands through the console just by typing them in, just be careful that you put the word `say` in front of your commands, otherwise the errors will haunt you even in your dreams.
+If you wish to trigger a plugin action with a command, be careful that you put the word `say` in front of your command, otherwise the errors will haunt you even in your dreams.
 A valid command looks like this: `say how many emails do i have`

 ## Running the tests

-If you wish to run the automated tests, run `mvn install` in your console while being in the root folder of the project (the same as the one you installed in)
+If you wish to run the automated tests, run `mvn test` in your console while being in the root folder of the project (the same as the one you installed in)

 ## Development